wangziqi2013/wangziqi2013.github.io/_posts/2021-07-10-extending.markdown

    work.
 Based on this observation, we can selectively turn off encoding for certain blocks if their compression ratio is low.

+2. More than one encoding scheme can be applied.
+The trade-off here is between the metadata overhead and effectiveness of the encoding scheme.
+   In this paper, the compression ratio is used as the only factor for determining which scheme to use.

 This paper proposes a technique for reducing storage overhead of applying data encoding to reduce bit flips of NVM writes.